-The orange light means that the charge on the machine has exceed the 70% of the maximum payload admitted.
+The orange light means that the charge on the machine has exceeded 70% of the maximum payload admitted.

-In case of red light switched on and intervention of the acoustic advisor the charge on the machine has exceed the maximum payload admitted and as consequence the power supply cutoff.
+In case of red light switched on and intervention of the acoustic advisor the charge on the machine has exceeded the maximum payload admitted and as consequence the power supply cutoff.